IN SEARCH OF QUEER LIFE (2)

 To a degree I was also still not fully comfortable in my own skin.
 Dealing not only with society's rejection of who you were, but the feeling of being rejected on a personal level, worthy only of a quick fuck, the barriers to finding your way required holding on to self-esteem in any way you could.
 I tried not to overcompensate.

-With my sexuality and the perspective it provided so central to me, it feels almost beside the point to speak of that time on any but a very personal level.
+It feels almost beside the point to speak of that time on any but a very personal level.
 My childhood was a breath taken at birth and held for sixteen years, only on moving to Montreal could I exhale.
 Now I wanted to get on with it, exit that great void that offered no possibility of rooting yourself in any world.
 Life itself was not only lonely and difficult but also vital and new, exhilarating, contradictory.
 Such may be youth, but for certain being human is not a tidy proposition and sometimes the years seemed one long grapple with that.

 Looking back what rankles most was the total denial of information about any aspect of gay lives and life and the difficulty this presented.
 I envy those who seemed to sail through this all flags flying, not a scratch on them.
 For me how to break out of this cultural clockwork of oppression and repression remained the question.